 This post contains compensated links.

-6 Things to do in Cartagena with Kids
+Best Things to Do in Cartagena with Kids

 If you are wondering what to do in Cartagena with kids, don’t worry, you have plenty of fun activities to choose from:

-Cartagena’s premiere attraction is its walled Old Town.
+Cartagena’s premier attraction is its walled Old Town.
 This amazingly preserved colonial town is a UNESCO World Heritage Site.
 It’s a perfect place to put Google Maps away and simply wander the streets.

 Enjoy following your eyes as you admire the beautiful colorful buildings complete with balconies draped with bougainvillea vines.
 There’s also great shopping and lots of dining options.

-If you need to escape the heat for a while, the Indoor highlights of the Old Town are the Palace of the Inquisition (although we thought it may be too graphic for the kids), Museo del Oro Zenú (a gold museum).
+If you need to escape the heat for a while, two indoor highlights in the Old Town are the Palace of the Inquisition, which we thought may be too graphic for kids, and Museo del Oro Zenú, a gold museum.

 Be sure to visit the far western edge of Old Town, where you can walk atop the city walls for a short stretch.
 The views of the Caribbean Sea are very nice and there are lots of cannons for the kids to climb on.

 Since its founding in 1533, Cartagena has been a very important and desirable city.
-As such, it was attacked and invaded many times over by pirates and conquerors.
+As such, it was often attacked by pirates, corsairs and foreign forces.
 Cartagena needed better defenses, so they built a series of defensive forts.
-The biggest and most impressive of which is Castillo de San Felipe de Barajas.
+The biggest and most impressive is Castillo de San Felipe de Barajas.

-Located about a 10-minute walk from Getsemani, Castillo de San Felipe de Barajas towers over the land around it.
-Due to the short distance, we walked from Getsemani, but we had a slightly uncomfortable encounter along the way.
+Located about a 10-minute walk from Getsemaní, Castillo de San Felipe de Barajas towers over the land around it.
+Because it was so close, we walked from Getsemaní, but we had a slightly uncomfortable encounter along the way.
 We arrived safely without incident, but just in case we’d recommend taking a taxi or the Hop-On Hop-Off bus.

 After paying admission, you walk up a winding road to get to the fort.
 Along the way there are many places to stop and look back on the excellent views of the city.

 The San Felipe de Barajas Castle is a great place to visit with kids.
-There is tons of space for them to run and explore, big ledges to jump off of, cannons to climb on, tunnels to explore, etc. Our kids had an amazing time exploring and learning about the various parts of the fort’s defenses.
+There’s tons of space for kids to run and explore, big ledges to jump off of, cannons to climb on, tunnels to explore, etc. Our kids had an amazing time exploring and learning about the fort’s defences.

 The Castillo can get very busy, but we got there shortly after opening and it wasn’t very crowded at all.
 This allowed our kids to be crazy without annoying other guests.

-The entirety of the Getsemani neighborhood is a work of art.
+The whole Getsemaní neighbourhood feels like a work of art.
 The roads are lined with canopies of hanging umbrellas, flags and lights, all swaying gently in the wind.

-The food in Getsemani is varied, excellent and reasonably priced.
-In addition, there is more interesting shopping to be had than the standard knick-knacks found in Old Town.
+The food in Getsemaní is varied, excellent and reasonably priced.
+There’s also more interesting shopping here than the standard knick-knacks you’ll find in Old Town.

-We skipped visiting the Rosario Islands from Cartagena due to our trip to Isla Mucura in the Islas de San Bernardo.
-If you are looking for an easy visit to a beautiful Caribbean Island, be sure to check out the many day trips to the Rosario Islands.
+We skipped visiting the Rosario Islands from Cartagena due to our family trip to Isla Múcura in the Islas de San Bernardo.
+If you are looking for an easy visit to a beautiful Caribbean island, be sure to check out the many day trips to the Rosario Islands.

-A hugely popular Cartagena tour is to the crystal clear waters of Playa Blanca, which is considered by many to be one of Colombia’s most beautiful beaches.
-If you don’t have any beach time built into your Colombia itinerary, a day trip to Playa Blanca can’t be missed.
+A hugely popular Cartagena tour is to the crystal-clear waters of Playa Blanca, which is considered by many to be one of Colombia’s most beautiful beaches.
+If you don’t have any beach time built into your Colombia itinerary, a day trip to Playa Blanca is worth considering.

 2-Day Cartagena Itinerary with Kids